vsavkin/dci-in-ruby.github.com/technical_overview.md

 ![Entities](assets/images/dci_entities.png)

 The Auction and Bid classes form an aggregate, with Auction as the root.
 Thus, all bids can be created and accessed only through their auctions.
 Item and User are two other aggregates.

-The entities contain only local behaviour, there are no interactions between aggregates.
-An example of a method than an entity has is the following:
+The entities contain only local behaviour.
+That is to say, there are no interactions between aggregates.
+An example of a method than an entity can have is the following:

 	  def assign_winner bidder
 	    self.winner = bidder